robstoll/atrium/README.md

 expect(get...WhichReturnsPairs()).areNamesOf(fKafka, eBloch, kTucholsky)
 ```

-Another fictional example, say we want to assert that the pairs have the same initials as the given persons and in the given order.
+Another fictional example, say we expect that the pairs have the same initials as the given persons and in the given order.
 Which means, this time we need to use `assertionCreator`-lambdas.
 This can be written as follows:

 <code-own-compose-7>